Filters

 - Whitelists and blacklists are manual overrides: a curated list of specific traders or markets you want to include or exclude regardless of the criteria.
 Use them when you’ve spent time validating a list and want to follow it directly, or when you want to permanently exclude something noisy.

-A filter can combine up to seven components: Trader Criteria + Whitelist + Blacklist (trader side), Market Criteria + Whitelist + Blacklist (market side), and Trade Criteria.
+A filter can combine up to eight components: Trader Criteria + Whitelist + Blacklist (trader side), Market Criteria + Whitelist + Blacklist (market side), Trade Criteria, and Notification Criteria.
 The combination logic is OR within each side, AND across sides.
 See How Components Combine below.
 At least one component must have constraints for the filter to save.

 Trader Criteria